SemperSolus/saga2-ds-meat-chainer/README.md

 * Finish adding all the transformation rules
 * Find out the English fan-translation names for everything
-* Add a boolean thingy so I can divide all the meats by the worlds they are found in
+* ~~Add a boolean thingy so I can divide all the meats by the worlds they are found in~~
-* Add another predicate that finds the latest monster in Meatchain that has index of 3n - x - 1, where x is the number of meats you have already eaten mod 3, and n is a natural number.
+* ~~Add another predicate that finds the latest monster in Meatchain that has index of 3n - x - 1, where x is the number of meats you have already eaten mod 3, and n is a natural number.
 (As near as I can figure out, that's the one you inherit some monster power from.
-Wouldn't it be cool if this program calculated how to get you a fairy that had a sword's immunity to element damage?)
+Wouldn't it be cool if this program calculated how to get you a fairy that had a sword's immunity to element damage?)~~ Trait inheritance and monster mutation both seem random, but the latter is heavily influenced by the number of meats you have eaten.
+Since I'm not a reverse engineer, I can't find out more.
+* Write a predicate that lets you say, "turn into X by way of being a Y", so you can become an X with an ability from a Y.

 # Contributors welcome!